Imagine, if you will, a fictional scenario of a present-day America where recent history turned out a little differently:

 A man called Barabbas was in prison with the insurrectionists who had committed murder in the uprising.

 Barabbas had been thrown into prison for an insurrection in the city, and for murder.

 They shouted back, “No, not him!
 Give us Barabbas!”
 Now Barabbas had taken part in an uprising.

 Some translations of John 18:40 call Barabbas a “bandit” or a “robber”.
 The Greek word used here is “lēstēs”.
 It has two definitions: robber, highwayman, bandit; or revolutionary, insurrectionist, guerrilla.1 This word doesn’t show up too many times in Scripture but it is also employed to describe the other two criminals that were crucified next to Jesus.
-The first century Jewish historian, Josephus, would always use this word when referring to violent revolutionaries.2 The two men crucified next to Jesus were most likely in Barabbas’ gang.
+The first-century Jewish historian, Josephus, would always use this word when referring to violent revolutionaries.2 The two men crucified next to Jesus were most likely in Barabbas’ gang.

 Barabbas wasn’t viewed as a thug.
 To the Jews, the choice that Pilate gave them was a no-brainer.

-From all accounts placed together, Barabbas was a warrior, a revolutionary, an insurrectionist and a freedom fighter for the Jewish cause against Roman terrorist occupation.
-By law he was a murderer, but to the Jews, Barabbas was justified in killing Romans to protect God’s land from Rome.
+From all accounts placed together, Barabbas was a warrior, a revolutionary, an insurrectionist and a freedom fighter for the Jewish cause against the Roman terrorist occupation.
+By law, he was a murderer, but to the Jews, Barabbas was justified in killing Romans to protect God’s land from Rome.
 He didn’t kill fellow freedom-loving citizens, he was a terrorist killer.
 Barabbas was a hero.
 The crowd loved him.
-He represented a hope for freedom.
+He represented hope for freedom.

 Hope in the Sword